-Developing OD competencies can be learned through experience, however, learning from other OD professionals can provide you with the support, advise, guidelines, examples and tools needed to be successful.
+Developing OD competencies can be learned through experience, however, learning from other OD professionals can provide you with the support, advice, guidelines, examples and tools needed to be successful.

-To learn more about becoming and OD Professional and learning the Action Research Model, visit www.instituteod.com and learn more about our certification process.
+To learn more about becoming an OD Professional and the Action Research Model, visit www.instituteod.com.

 Dr. Nancy Zentis is the CEO of Institute of OD, offering online certification programs for those interested in Organization Development, Talent Management, Leadership Development and Executive Coaching, and OD Advanced Skills Workshops for ongoing learning.
 She can be reached at email@example.com.
-For more information about our certification programs and short courses, please visit our website www.instituteod.com.
+For more information about our certification programs and professional development workshops, please visit our website www.instituteod.com.

 IOD offers online Organization Development Certification Programs to help participants gain skills to advance in their career in the field of OD.
 If you are new to OD, you will benefit from the OD Process Consulting Certification Program (ODPC).
 If you have been in the field for several years but lack formal OD training, the Organization Development Certification Program (ODCP) will provide you with the tools and skills needed to advance in the field of OD.